Jeffrey’s Gleason Score 7 Prostate Cancer Story

 The interview has been edited lightly for clarity.
 Thank you, Jeffrey and Dr. Weight, for sharing your voices!

 This is not medical advice.
 Please consult with your healthcare provider for treatment decisions.

 Stephanie Chuang, The Patient Story: Hi, everyone, it’s Stephanie with The Patient Story, and I am thrilled to be able to have this conversation that we’re going to have today with two wonderful gentlemen.

 First, Dr. Chris Weight, the director at the Center for Urologic Oncology at Cleveland Clinic, someone we’ve had the pleasure of speaking with before.
 And one of his patients, Jeff, who’s here to share his prostate cancer story.

-So welcome to the both of you.
-And I thought we would kick it off with an introduction.
-So first of all, we’ll talk to Dr. Weight, if you could just tell us a little bit about yourself and your work.
+Welcome to the both of you.
+I thought we would kick it off with an introduction.
+First of all, we’ll talk to Dr. Weight, if you could just tell us a little bit about yourself and your work.